rhysd/tui-textarea/README.md

 | `Ctrl+V`, `PageDown`                         | Scroll down by page                       |
 | `Alt+V`, `PageUp`                            | Scroll up by page                         |

 Deleting multiple characters at once saves the deleted text to yank buffer.
-It can be pasted with `Ctrl+Y` or `Ctrl+V` later.
+It can be pasted with `Ctrl+Y` later.

 If you don't want to use default key mappings, see the 'Advanced Usage' section.